Flaine: Artwork

-New developments

-Hameau de Flaine is just outside the main resort and in between this and Flaine is "Flaine Montsoleil", a new development which has the same 'ski-in, ski-out' feel as the main resort but constructed in a more traditional alpine style.

-More apartments like Montsoleil are going in just above the Hameau next to the golf course.
-Opened in 2011, it has been called "Le Refuge de Golf" (The Golf Refuge).

 Location

 Flaine is about 1 hour and 15 minutes away from Geneva Airport, approximately 3 hours drive from Lyon, and 30 km from the A 40 motorway (l'Autoroute Blanche).
 It is close to resorts Les Houches, Les Contamines, large ski area Chamonix-Mont-Blanc as well as the Portes du Soleil region — notably resorts Les Gets and Morzine.
 Trips to Italy via the Mont Blanc Tunnel to Courmayeur are also possible.

 Bus services are available several times a day to Taninges in the Giffre Valley (where resorts Morillon and Samoëns are situated) where buses to Geneva and Chamonix can be accessed.
 The bus service is run by Transdev Alpbus.

-Skiing

-Ski terrain

-There is skiing for most in Flaine, as the resort enjoys a particular reputation as being all rounded.

-The most notable runs in Flaine include Styx (Black); le Diamant Noir (black); Serpentine (blue/red); Fred (red); Tourmaline (blue) and Méphisto (blue/red).

-In Les Carroz, Morillon, and Samoëns classic runs include Marvel; a fabulously long green that goes through the forest, Sairon; a long blue with many jumps and banks on the side of the piste, Lou Darbes; a medium length blue run that is downhill all the way — an excellent run for 'bombing' down, and Aigle Noir, a steep, difficult black run.

-The predominantly north-facing runs are very reliable: package companies offering "snow guarantees" often import punters from other French resorts when their pistes have lost the amount of sufficient snow that can be skied on.
-Flaine was the first resort to feature artificial snow making in Europe from 1973.